Survey

 What you can learn from a survey

-Send test participants to the survey (hosted on a third-party tool, like Survey Monkey) as a “task.”
+Send test participants to the survey (hosted on a third-party tool, or URL) as a “task.”
 Ask participants to think out loud as they complete the survey.
-Survey questions can also be asked during a usability study via a written or verbal” question within your test plan.
+Survey questions can also be asked during a usability study via a written or verbal question within your test plan.
 Even with answers in written or multiple-choice form, videos of participants completing these tasks will provide reasoning for their choices which will give you additional context and insight to the quantitative data you gather from the survey.

 Best practices for conducting surveys